trek-view/basecamp/_posts/2021-12-03-climbing-kilimanjaro-part-4-lemosho.md

 * Distance: 2 km
 * Time: 1–2 hours

-<iframe width="600" height="400" allowfullscreen style="border-style:none;" src="https://www.trekview.org/trekviewer.htm#panorama=https://www.trekview.org/assets/images/blog/2021-12-03/lemosho-day-2c-GSAN2904.JPG&amp;autoLoad=true"></iframe>

 <iframe width="600" height="400" allowfullscreen style="border-style:none;" src="https://www.trekview.org/trekviewer.htm#panorama=https://www.trekview.org/assets/images/blog/2021-12-03/lemosho-day-2a-GSAN3115.JPG&amp;autoLoad=true"></iframe>

 Departing from Shira 1 Camp (3,505 m) and a light trekking towards the second high altitude camp: Shira 2 Camp (3,900 m).
 This trek is not difficult and you will be able to enjoy spectacular views of Africa and the unique flora of Kilimanjaro and the surrounding area.

-<iframe width="600" height="400" allowfullscreen style="border-style:none;" src="https://www.trekview.org/trekviewer.htm#panorama=https://www.trekview.org/assets/images/blog/2021-12-03/lemosho-day-2c-GSAN2904.JPG&amp;autoLoad=true"></iframe>
+<iframe width="600" height="400" allowfullscreen style="border-style:none;" src="https://www.trekview.org/trekviewer.htm#panorama=https://www.trekview.org/assets/images/blog/2021-12-03/lemosho-day-2b-GSAQ4366.JPG&amp;autoLoad=true"></iframe>

 Shira 2 Camp is the best place on the trip to see Mount Meru (the fifth summit of Africa), weather permitting.
 As you can see above, sadly it was cloudy when the Altezza team arrived.